jvkassi/n8n-nodes-grok/README.md

 ## Usage

-1. Add the OpenRouter node to your workflow
+1. Add the Grok node to your workflow
-2. Configure the OpenRouter API credentials (see Configuration section)
+2. Configure the Grok API credentials (see Configuration section)
 3. Select the desired operation (currently only 'Chat' is available)
 4. Choose an AI model from the dropdown list
 5. (Optional) Provide a system prompt to set the behavior of the AI